Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/authentication/README.md

 # Authenticator

 The `Authenticator` is a ready-to-use component designed to simplify handling authentication challenges when working with the ArcGIS Maps SDK for Kotlin.
-It provides a user-friendly interface to manage various authentication scenarios, such as network and ArcGIS-specific challenges, ensuring seamless integration into your app.
+It provides a user-friendly interface to manage various authentication scenarios, such as network and ArcGIS-specific authentication challenges, ensuring seamless integration into your app.

 <img src="username-password-prompt.png" alt="drawing" width="400"/>